jason-roberts/NamedColors/README.md

 A collection of named colors with projections to various platforms for easy integration.

+Currently a work in progress towards "version 1"

 ## Contributing Colors

 * Please use Pascal case for color names